 The system on the old landfill went live on April 14, 2016 and in fiscal year 2019 brought in $450,000 in solar credits, which is used to offset municipal electricity bills.

-The Solar PV Panels Exploratory Committee studied additional areas in town for a second installation and moved towards a rooftop installation at the Public Work building.
-This went live over the summer of 2017.
-It is a smaller installation and is anticipated to bring in an additional $15,183 in solar credits annually.
+The rooftop installation at the Public Work building went live over the summer of 2017 and in fiscal 2019 gained an additional $15,000 in solar credits annually.